Auditorium

 An auditorium is a room built to enable an audience to hear and watch performances.
-For movie theatres, the number of auditoria (or auditoriums) is expressed as the number of screens.
-Auditoria can be found in entertainment venues, community halls, and theaters, and may be used for rehearsal, presentation, performing arts productions, or as a learning space.
+For movie theaters, the number of auditoriums is expressed as the number of screens.
+Auditoriums can be found in entertainment venues, community halls, and theaters, and may be used for rehearsal, presentation, performing arts productions, public speeches or as a learning space.

 Etymology

 The term is taken from Latin (from audītōrium, from audītōrius ("pertaining to hearing")); the concept is taken from the Greek auditorium, which had a series of semi-circular seating shelves in the theatre, divided by broad 'belts', called diazomata, with eleven rows of seats between each.

 Auditorium structure

 The audience in a modern theatre are usually separated from the performers by the proscenium arch, although other types of stage are common.

 The price charged for seats in each part of the auditorium (known in the industry as the house) usually varies according to the quality of the view of the stage.
 The seating areas can include some or all of the following: